rp192w/Employee-Payroll-Tracker/README.md

 ## Disclosure

-This ChatGPT was used to create a mock README for a general outline of a README file.
+ChatGPT was used to create a mock README for a general outline of a README file.
 I then modified it to fit my needs for this challenge.

 ## Table of Contents